| Output-1-band-schroedingerThe output of the eigenvalues and eigenfunctions for the single-band

 stark-effect-out =

-! necessary for interband-matrix-elements =
+interband-matrix-elements =

-in units of [nm]
+yesin units of

-resonance-bound-states = ???
+resonance-bound-states = ???resonance-incidence =

 ???